 As well as harvesting and producing its own products, Woodbois also sources softwood (pine and redwood) and hardwood products and sells them across the globe.

 Change of name reflects change in focus

-Formerly known as Obtala, the company sold off its agriculture business in Tanzania earlier this year.
+Formerly known as Obtala, the company sold off its agriculture business in Tanzania in 2019.